November 30, 2011

 How did He perceive people’s worth?
 Did He ignore the social and political outcasts?
 Did He spend time only with those who were like Him?

 How did He speak with them?
-Was He condescending with the ignorant?
+Was He condescending to the ignorant?
 Or short with the slow?

 How did He hold them accountable to Scripture?
 Was He what we’d call a “Bible beater?”
 Or did He gently admonish, teaching Truth as Light and Life?

-Our Lord makes it clear in His teaching and by His example: “Whosoever will be chief among you, let him be your servant.
-Even as the Son of man came not to be ministered unto, but to minister” (Matthew 20:27-28).
+Our Lord makes it clear in His teaching and by His example: “And whoever desires to be first among you, let him be your slave— just as the Son of Man did not come to be served, but to serve, and to give His life a ransom for many.”
+(Matthew 20:27-28).

 And so all that we have—our time, our talents, our ideas, our bodies—is the Lord’s.
 He means for us to spend it all to make sure that everyone we meet will see, hear, experience, and know the love of Christ.
 That means to love the Lord will all your heart, mind, soul, and strength—to desire and seek His will above all else.